SignalK/signalk.github.io/overview.md

 NMEA 2000, a non-disclosure agreement.
 In essence, this prevents the release of an open source application developed using these standards.

-The final, non-technical problem is that changes to these standards happen at a glacial pace, forcing manufacturers of marine equipment to develop proprietary sentences or parameter groups to cover functionality not envisioned by the standards committee.

 Finally, and most importantly, both NMEA standards and the other proprietary protocols in the industry were developed when the instruments on the average boat were much simpler and much less capable.
 In a world where your home thermostat is connected to the Internet and the number of Internet connected devices in the United States alone is projected to